lfenzo/deep-learning-project-archive/computer-vision/satellite-image-classification/README.md

 # Simple Satellite Image Classification

-The objective  this project was to assess the difference between the `Adam`, `SGD` and `RMSProp` optimizers in a task of image classification with neural networks trained using PyTorch.
+The objective of this project was to compare the difference between the `Adam`, `SGD` and `RMSprop` optimizers in a task of image classification with neural networks trained using PyTorch.

 - **Problem domain(s):** multi-class image classification.
-- **Model architecture(s)**: Resnet.
+- **Model architecture(s)**: Resnet (defined and trained from scratch).
 - **Optimizer(s)**: Adam, Stochastic Gradient Descent and RMSProp.

 ## Dataset